 LG faced the same problem with the G6, and used an 18:9 aspect ratio instead of the classic 16:9.
 With the S8, Samsung uses an 18.5:9 aspect ratio, with a resolution of 1,440 x 2,960.
 Compared to normal QHD phones, this makes the display of the S8 400 pixels taller.

-To achieve this 18.5:9 aspect ratio, the Galaxy S8 has a taller screen than the average smartphone available on the market.
-In addition to integrating the new standard that is already being used by the film industry, we were able to see more content on the Galaxy S8 screen than we could see on the Galaxy S7 screen, for example.
+The Galaxy S8 is equipped with a brighter display than other devices available on the market.
+We were able to see more content on the Galaxy S8 screen than we could see on the Galaxy S7 screen, for example.
 In addition, the ratio 18.5:9 ratio allows for using smaller fonts, better utilization of UI elements, and optimized use of the multi-window feature.

 There are a lot of benefits to this aspect ratio.
 However, it's a new technology, and not all apps support it.
 As a result, most games and videos will display a black bar at the top and bottom of the screen, or on the sides.
 So, some games in 16:9 format may lose pixels to compensate for these black borders.